Our Review Process

 CGM comes with an applicator that helps you apply the CGM with it.
 You will find a small spring-loaded needle that will guide a thin, flexible filament underneath the CGM disc through your skin and then retreat quickly, and the end of the filament will stay in the interstitial fluid below your skin.
 When glucose continuously seeps from your blood vessels and capillaries into the interstitial fluid, CGM will help you measure it.

 The CGM filament has a coating of the enzyme glucose oxidase that helps convert your blood glucose to hydrogen peroxide, which reacts with platinum and breaks into hydrogen, oxygen, and electrons that generate current signals.
 This signal will then be transmitted via your CGM wirelessly to either a handheld reader or your smartphone, where an algorithm will convert it to a glucose reading for you.
+Also know about normal sugar level.

 In this scenario, a Continuous Glucose Monitor gives you a more real-time look at your blood sugar level over a period of time that helps you better understand your blood sugar pattern.
 You get to know how much your blood sugar is spiking or crashing after eating a particular food or what kind of reaction you are having to a specific food item over time.